 What is an expert?

-An expert is a person who, in the opinion of the Environment Agency Head (EAH), possesses specialised knowledge of a species based on training, study or experience to provide an expert opinion about the biodiversity values to which an expert report relates, that is 'species-credit' species.
+An expert is a person who, in the opinion of the Secretary of the Department (or anyone authorised by the Secretary) has specialised knowledge based on training, study or experience, to provide an expert opinion regarding the threatened species to which an expert report relates.
+Expert Reports relate to 'species credit' species within the meaning of the Biodiversity Offset Scheme.

 Information about experts and expert reports

-Experts and the use of expert reports are described within 6.5.2 of the Biodiversity Assessment Method (BAM).
+Experts and the use of expert reports are described within Box 3 (in section 5) of the Biodiversity Assessment Method (BAM) (2020).

 An expert is engaged by an accredited assessor to prepare an expert report as part of a Biodiversity Assessment Report (BAR) (where relevant).
 An expert does not need to be an accredited assessor themselves or have attended BAM training.

-It is the responsibility of the BAM accredited assessor to ensure that any Expert Report being submitted as part of a BAR has been prepared by a person approved by the EAH as an expert.
+It is the responsibility of the BAM accredited assessor to ensure that any expert report being submitted as part of a BAR has been prepared by a person approved by the Secretary (or their delegate) as an expert.

-An expert report relates only to species-credit species (and not ecosystem-credit species or plant community types (PCTs).
-NSW Bionet can be used to determine the credit type for a threatened species.
+An expert report relates only to species credit species, and not ecosystem-credit species or plant community types (PCTs).
+You can use NSW Bionet to determine the credit type for a threatened species.

 How is expert status demonstrated?

-To demonstrate expert status, applicants must prepare a submission that addresses all of the following criteria:
+To demonstrate expert status, applicants must prepare a submission describing their credentials for review by the Secretary of the Department (or delegate).

-- The expert's qualifications such as relevant degrees, post graduate qualifications.
+- the expert's academic qualifications such as relevant degrees, postgraduate qualifications

-- Their history of experience in the ecological research and survey method, for the relevant species.
+- their history of experience in the ecological research, habitat assessment and survey method, for the relevant species

-- Evidence that the person is a well-known authority on the relevant species to which the survey relates.
-The accredited assessor cannot act as a referee for the proposed expert.
+- peer-reviewed publications on the species or other evidence that the person is a well-known authority on the species to which the survey relates (the assessor cannot act as a referee for the proposed expert for this purpose).

 How do I apply to be listed as an expert?

-Expert applicants or accredited assessors should prepare a submission addressing criteria a to f above for each species and attach to the application form.
-The submission and application form should be complied into one PDF file and sent to Bam_experts@environment.nsw.gov.au
+Expert applicants or accredited assessors should prepare a submission addressing criteria a to d (above) for each individual species and attach to the application form.
+The submission and its application form should be complied into one PDF file and sent to email@example.com.

 The application form must be signed by both the expert applicant and the BAM assessor managing the relevant BAM project case.
-The Department may contact the accredited assessor to verify that there is a BAM case to be prepared.
+The Department may contact the accredited assessor to confirm that there is a current BAM case in preparation.

 List of approved experts

-You can download the updated list of approved biodiversity experts (XLSX 29KB).
+You can download the updated list of approved biodiversity experts (XLSX 30KB).